guydunigo/find_doubles/README.md

 ## Description

-This crate lists all files sharing the same name in the given directory.
+This crate lists all files sharing the same name, same hash or both in the given directory.

 ## Usage